-In general, expungements of convictions, whether foreign or domestic, do not remove the existence of a conviction with respect to a finding of ineligibility under INA 212(a)(2)(A)(i)(II) (controlled substances).
+Note that the State Department instructs that expungements of convictions do not remove the existence of a conviction only with respect to a finding of ineligibility under INA 212(a)(2)(A)(i)(II) (controlled substances).
+9 FAM 302.4-2(B)(3)(5)(a).